python/cpython/Doc/howto/logging-cookbook.rst

 performance-critical threads.
 They simply write to their queue, which can be sized to a large enough capacity or initialized with no upper bound to their size.
-The write to the queue will typically be accepted quickly, though you will probably need to catch the :ref:`queue.Full` exception as a precaution in your code.
+The write to the queue will typically be accepted quickly, though you will probably need to catch the :exc:`queue.Full` exception as a precaution in your code.
 If you are a library developer who has performance-critical threads in their code, be sure to document this (together with a suggestion to attach only ``QueueHandlers`` to your loggers) for the benefit of other